heuer/segno/docs/qrcode-modes.rst

 utilize the Hanzi mode.

-Since this mode is not covered by the standard, Segno tries not to detect and encode Hanzi.
+Since this mode is not covered by the standard, Segno tries not to detect Hanzi.
 The user has to enable it explicitly.
 Further, the Hanzi mode is not available for Micro QR Codes.

 .. code-block:: python